4 years after the Tsunami

 More photos of Karon and other beaches after the tsunami.. and you can get some idea of the rapid clean up here : Phuket after the tsunami.

 4 years.
 A lot happens in 4 years.
-On December 31st 2004 we had no party, we lit some candles in the garden.
+On December 31st 2004 we had no party, we lit some candles in the garden and a few tears were shed.
 I have to say it was a very very sad time.
 Replaced by happiness on January 11th 2005 when our son was born.
 At this time the future's so bright I gotta wear shades.
 Kids are still riding around the living room on scooters.
 Bless 'em.

 There have been some interesting stories in the news about the tsunami recently.
 One talks about coral regrowth in damaged areas.. another hints at tsunami recurrence times of about 600 years based on studies of soil layers in affected areas.